Puppy Precautions: Tips for Puppy-Proofing Your Home and Yard

 Before you bring your puppy home, take a walk around your house or apartment and look for hazards as if you were a puppy.
 One of the most effective methods for identifying hazards is by crawling around your floor so you can see what your puppy would see or be able to access.
 If you have kids, this would be a great way for them to help prepare for the new addition to your family!

-Puppies love chewing on things and to them, electrical wires seem like the perfect chew toy.
-Try either hiding these on a shelf your precious pup won’t be able to reach or taping them down so they aren’t as tempting.
+Puppies love chewing on things.
+To them, electrical wires seem like the perfect chew toy.
+Try either hiding these wires or cords on a shelf your precious pup won’t be able to reach or taping them down so they aren’t as tempting.
 This includes putting appliances that aren’t in use out of reach.

 Everyone drops things from time to time, whether it be a crumb of food or a scrap of paper.
 However, your very curious pup will be quick to pick up whatever you drop.
 If you are eating or cooking, be mindful of dropped food.
 Your puppy’s tummy reacts differently to certain foods than yours, so it’s better to not take any chances.

-- Laundry Detergent
+- Laundry detergent

-- Chemical Cleaners (both bathroom and kitchen)
+- Chemical cleaners (both bathroom and kitchen)

 - Medications (vitamins, supplements, other pills, etc.)

 - Garage items (fertilizer, antifreeze, gasoline)

 Train your pup to stay away from fire pits and grills